 Some can be both, an annual and a perennial, depending on the climate they grow.
 As an example, in regions with cold winters, tomatoes are annuals.
 However, in warm climates, if you can protect them from frost, they grow as perennials and last around two years.

-Yellow leaves can indicate over-watering, under-watering, or a lack of essential nutrients.
+Yellow leaves can mean over-watering, under-watering, or a lack of essential nutrients.
 It depends on the plant how they show their stress.

 What vegetables are good for beginners to grow?

-Good vegetables for beginners to grow include lettuce, radishes, green beans, and tomatoes, as they are generally low-maintenance and quick to yield results.
+Good for beginners are lettuce, radishes, green beans, and tomatoes, as they are generally low-maintenance and quick to yield results.

 Learn about the pros and cons of growing in the ground vs raised beds vs pots and containers.